Pre-schools

-Children's well-being
+Children's Prosperity

-Children's well-being
+Children's Prosperity

 In Iceland, new laws on integrate services for the well-being of children take effect.
 They are to ensure that children and parents have ready access to the services they need and receive the right support at the right time, from the right people.